ed23b048-design/Arduino-related-work/README.md

 Electronic componets used:
 1) Potentiometer as sensor
-2) Buzzer and Led as actuator
+2) Buzzer and LED as actuators
 3) LCD for displaying
+4) Arduino UNO board
+5) Breadboard

 Connections:
 1) Potentiometer connected to A3 analog pin.